emqx/cloud-docs/en_US/deployments/vpc_peering.md

 ## Precautions

-1. EMQ X Cloud only supports creating peering connection at **the same region**.
+1. EMQX Cloud only supports creating peering connection at **the same region**.
-2. EMQ X Cloud does not accept CIDR in the range of 10.11.1.0/24 ~ 10.64.255.0/24.
+2. EMQX Cloud does not accept CIDR in the range of 10.11.1.0/24 ~ 10.64.255.0/24.
 3. Peering connections are bound to resources.
 Please create peering connections before creating resources.